Posted on 3/6/2017 in Accessibility

 Americans are becoming aware that their online presence needs to meet Americans with Disabilities Act Compliance (ADA), but what does this mean?

 In short, ADA Compliance means that your website is as accessible as possible to Americans with a range of disabilities.
-If your website is not accessible, it makes it hard for those with disabilities to use your site.
+Examples could include, but are not limited to, people with the following: visual impairment, speech or hearing impairments, those who use screen readers or assistive technology, such as text to speech.
+If your website is not accessible, it makes it hard for people with disabilities to use your website.
 Additionally, you could be leaving yourself and your business vulnerable to a lawsuit.

 The law applies to:

 - Americans with disabilities and their friends, families, and caregivers

 - Private employers with 15 or more employees

 - All state and local government agencies (which includes both physical and programmatic access to all programs and services offered)

 - Businesses operating for the benefit of the public and non-profits (more specifically, “public accommodations and commercial facilities”)